marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dim.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DIM, IDIM, DDIM, positive difference

 .. _dim:

-.. index:: DIM

-.. index:: IDIM

-.. index:: DDIM

-.. index:: positive difference

 DIM --- Positive difference
 ***************************